jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 ### Result

-We wrote a simple java program to verify that the jdk we built that supports SM2 elliptic curves works correctly:
+We wrote a simple [java program](https://github.com/jquanC/TencentOpenSourceRb/blob/main/task3/SM2KeyPairBC/UseKeyPair.java) to verify that the jdk we built that supports SM2 elliptic curves works correctly:

-Check here xxxx

 And the result: